robashton/blog/input/pages/Purerl Updates - Arbitrary messages and Stetson handlers/content.markdown

 ```

 At some point a month ago, I was asked about the Loop handler and streaming in Stetson by a colleague, I gazed apon the abomination that was external mapping and realised that it was time to do a proper job of unifying these handlers (a single type for all of them, meaning the death of 'yeeha' sadly), deleting the ability to register external mappers and providing the ability to switch from a Rest handler into a Loop handler as part of content negotiation.
-The actual means of doing this isn't worth covering in this post, but the end result is that we now had three namespaces for building handlers over the top of a single record and a standard pattern of being supplied an 'emitter' function in the init callback for Loop and WebSocket for sending typed messages into had handler.
+The actual means of doing this isn't worth covering in this post, but the end result is that we now had three namespaces for building handlers over the top of a single record and a standard pattern of being supplied an 'emitter' function in the init callback for Loop and WebSocket for sending typed messages into the handler.

 # Straight Rest